Board of Trustees

 Santa Abraham joined the FLCC Board of Trustees in 2018.
 As a Project Management Professional (PMP), she works primarily on IT projects for insurance, manufacturing and other industries.
 She also serves as President of the Geneva Public Library Board of Trustees and volunteers for Geneva Reads and The Smith Opera House.

 Donna M. Mihalik '15, A.S., B.A., M.A.

 Donna M. Mihalik joined the FLCC Board of Trustees in 2009 and serves as current chair.
 She is vice president of Web Seal Inc., a manufacturing firm where she has held various management positions since 1991.
 She has served on not-for-profit boards in Rochester, Pittsburgh, and Miami, including chair of Big Brothers/Big Sisters-Greater Miami, and volunteers with University of Rochester Medical Center Friends of Strong Council, Friends of Ganondagan, YMCA, Empowered Girl Alliance and other community groups.

-Alice Avila, Student Trustee
+Nita Schumacher, Student Trustee